The baffling 10-minute window shrouding Nicola Bulley’s disappearance in mystery

 Police have complained that the operation has been hampered by conspiracy theorists and volunteers who have been breaking into abandoned homes to aid the search.

-However, after two weeks there is still no trace of the mother of two and no substantial evidence pointing to where she could be.
+However, over two weeks have passed and there is still no trace of the mother of two and no substantial evidence pointing to where she could be.

 Join our commenting forum